 Put on a Bus: Charlie Dominici and Derek Sherinian.
 Although both of them returned as guests for the anniversary concert of When Dream and Day Unite in 2004.

 Their first vocalist, Chris Collins, got this treatment as well.
 The band were already pissed at him for his poor vocal range, inconsistent live performances, and bad behaviour on stage, which culminated in an incident where Collins was introducing the band and insulted Myung, referring to him as being "from the jungles of Korea".
 The band ultimately forced him to leave, and ended up replacing him with Charlie Dominici.

 Soprano and Gravel: Mike Portnoy sometimes used a deeper voice than James LaBrie on songs such as "A Nightmare to Remember" and "Prophets of War".
 The version of "The Spirit Carries On" on both Live Scenes from New York and Score features vocals from Theresa Thomason, and also in their version of "The Great Gig in the Sky".

 Supergroup: Each of the members has been involved with one at some point.
 For fun, look up any of the members on That Other Wiki and check the "Associated Acts" section of the info-box.
 To list a few (there are a lot):

 We Really Do Care: James LaBrie contemplated quitting the band after he got really bad food poisoning, which led to him vomiting his guts out, which led to damage to his vocal cords that were never quite the same.
 The rest of the band talked him out of it.

-Album Title Drop: The only exceptions to this are Falling into Infinity, Six Degrees of Inner Turbulence, Black Clouds & Silver Linings, and A Dramatic Turn of Events, whose titles do not appear anywhere in the albums.
+Album Title Drop: The only exceptions to this are Falling into Infinity, Six Degrees of Inner Turbulence, Train of Thought, Black Clouds & Silver Linings, and A Dramatic Turn of Events, whose titles do not appear anywhere in the albums.
 Otherwise: